Retatrutide FDA Approval Status 2026

 No approval date has been confirmed.
 Based on publicly available information, the sequence still looks like this:

 Next milestone: future NDA filing.
-Lilly still needs a broader Phase 3 package before filing, and as of April 15, 2026 the company has not publicly announced an NDA filing date.
+Lilly still needs a broader late-stage package before filing, and as of June 4, 2026 the company has not publicly announced that an NDA has been filed.

 After filing: FDA review and decision.
 Only once Lilly submits an NDA can a credible approval window be estimated.
 Standard review timelines matter, but they start from an actual filing date rather than investor-side projections.
 Track all upcoming decisions on the obesity drug approval tracker.